bet4a/d3wiki/Tree-Layout.md

 > [[API Reference]] ▸ [[Layouts]] ▸ [Hierarchy](Hierarchy-Layout)

-The **tree** layout produces tidy node-link diagrams of trees using the Rheingold–Tilford “tidy” algorithm.
+The **tree** layout produces tidy node-link diagrams of trees using the Reingold–Tilford “tidy” algorithm.
 For example, a tree layout can be used to organize software classes in a package hierarchy:

 [![diagonal](diagonal.png)](http://mbostock.github.com/d3/ex/tree.html)